The Theory of Brain-sign

 The brain-sign model has been developed by Philip Clapson.
 Dr. Clapson is on the staff at the Department of Psychological Sciences at Birkbeck, University of London.
 See web page.

-Four current papers outline brain-sign theory and its rationale.
+Five current papers outline brain-sign theory and its rationale.

 (2017) Communication Without Consciousness: The Theory of Brain-Sign.
 Activitas Nervosa Superior, 58 (3-4): 84-107

 (2017) Chapter: The Theory of Brain-Sign: A New Model of Brain Operation.
 81-100.
 Elsevier